microsoft/aoai-api-simulator/docs/labs/taking-aoai-api-simulator-to-kubernetes.md

 1. See [Getting Started](../running-deploying.md#getting-started) and [Running the Simulator Locally](../running-deploying.md#running-the-simulator-locally).

     > **Top tip:** The project has a [Dev Container](https://code.visualstudio.com/docs/remote/containers) that works out of the box.
-Open the project in VS Code and click on the "Reopen in Container" button (or use a [GitHub Codespaces](https://github.com/features/codespaces)).
+Open the project in VS Code and click on the "Reopen in Container" button (or use [GitHub Codespaces](https://github.com/features/codespaces)).

 ### 2. Send sample HTTP requests to the simulator